emonsingha209/SHARPENERS/README.md

 ## Getting Started
 * Browse the available information to learn about our programs and resources.
 * If you are a current student, log in to access your course materials and resources.
-* If you are interested in attending [INSERT INSTITUTION NAME HERE], visit the admissions section for information about how to apply.
+* If you are interested in attending SHARPENERS, visit the admissions section for information about how to apply.
 ## Support
 For any questions or issues, please contact our support team at emonsingha209@gmail.com.
 We are proud to be a leading institution in education, and we hope that you find our website to be a valuable resource in your academic journey!